pugjs/pug-en/src/language/interpolation.md

 ```

 ::: float danger Caution
-Keep in mind that buffering unescaped content into your templates can be mighty risky if that content comes fresh from your users.
-Never trust user input!
+**Keep in mind that buffering unescaped content into your templates can be mighty risky if that content comes fresh from your users.**  Never trust user input!
 :::

 ## Tag Interpolation

-Interpolation works not only on JavaScript values, but on Pug as well using the tag interpolation syntax.
-It is used like so:
+Interpolation works not only on JavaScript values, but on Pug as well.
+Just use the tag interpolation syntax, like so:

 ```pug-preview
 p.